zhouyan57/mimor/public/contents/manual/en/intro.md

-Active recall
+---
+title: Intro
+---

+- **Active recall**

   When learning, when want to remember something, actively making them cards, to test ourself in recall.

-Spaced repetition
+- **Spaced repetition**

   During recall, cards will be spaced in time, more and more sparse, to gain long-term memory.

-Recommending to ourself

-Modern web apps all have "recommender systems" to grab ones attention.
-We can also manage back our attention by recommending to ourself.
+- **Recommending to ourself**

+  When want to concentrate on something, maybe we can setup a little reminder, in the format of a sequence of questions and answers.